Code-Institute-Submissions/CI_MS3/README.md

 Profile page

 * Checked that the correct username is displayed on the page.
 * Checked that if user has not added recipes, none are displayed and the page shows a message saying so.
-A link to New Recipe farm is also provided.
+A link to New Recipe form is also provided.
 * Checked that if recipes have been added, They are listed on the page.
 * Checked that recipes on this page are only from the user, and that they have edit and delete buttons on the card.
 * Checked that edit button brings user to edit recipe page for that recipe.
 * Checked that delete button deletes recipe.

-* Checked that there are no prominent issues with overflow or clipping on any of the pages.
-* Checked that users who are not logged in have access only to landing page, all recipes, categories, log in and sign up pages in navigation.
-* Checked that all recipes page displays all recipes, recipe pages by category display recipes for the category and that get_recipe displays a single recipe.
-* Checked that sign up and login pages work properly: sign up/log in when conditions are met, error messages are displayed when a condition is not met.
-* Checked that logged in users gain access to new recipe, profile, edit recipe and login pages.
-* Checked that log out logs user out.
+* Checked that log out navigation link logs user out of session.

-* Checked that profile page displays correct username and recipe cards for recipes added by that user, along with edit/delete buttons.
-Ensured the buttons work.
-* Checked that alternate header and text is shown with jinja when viewing a profile that has not added any recipes.
-* Checked that form for new recipe requires all fields and submits the recipe to the database.
+Get recipe page

-* Checked that edit recipe button directs to page to edit recipe, and that edits are saved for that recipe.
+* Checked that viewing any particular recipe opens the page for the same recipe.
-* Checked that delete recipe deletes the recipe.
+* Checked that all input information is displayed on the page in its assigned place.
 * Checked that trying to access a page for a recipe that has been deleted returns a 404 page.

+New recipe page

+* Checked that all fields are required and abide by their min and maxlength properties.
+* Checked that ingredient and instruction fields are generated and deleted dynamically as prompted.
+* Checked that form submits the recipe to the database by clicking Submit, and user is redirected to All recipes page.

+Edit recipe page

+* Checked that all fields are required and abide by their min and maxlength properties.
+* Checked that appropriate number of ingredients and steps are displayed as edit page is loaded.
+* Checked that ingredient and instruction fields are generated and deleted dynamically as prompted.
+* Checked that the changes are saved to the recipe by clicking Edit recipe button, and the page is reloaded with the updated changes.

+All recipes page

+* Checked that all recipes submitted to the site are loaded here and the cards work by redirecting to Get recipe page.

+Recipes by category pages

+* Checked that recipes with the assigned category are loaded on each category page and that the cards work by redirecting to Get recipe page.

+**Responsiveness**

+* Chrome DevTools were used to the test the responsiveness of the site on various tablet and mobile devices.
+Additional responsiveness testing was carried out on Microsoft Edge and Mozilla Firefox browsers.

 **Known Issues**

 * Images in cards are sometimes subject to issues such as stretching and cropping.
+* On some tablet device sizes 'Home' link in navigation might clip into the brand logo while logged in.
+* The recipe images on Get recipe page can be of various sizes and sometimes negatively affect the visual appeal of the layout by having too much height.

 ** **